Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Future work

-Although we have outlined some cases in~\Cref{sec:meas-add} where we can type the post-measurement states, this is limited to performing z-basis measurement on single and two qubit systems.
-In order to fully exploit the power of additive types, it is essential that we have a full characterization for post-measurement states.
-An immediate consequence of this could be a deeper analysis of multi-qubit magic state types and applications associated with them.
+Although we have outlined some cases in~\Cref{sec:meas-add} where we can infer the post-measurement states, this is limited to performing z-basis measurement on single and two-qubit systems.
+In order to fully exploit the power of additive predicates, it is essential that we have a full characterization for post-measurement states.
+An immediate consequence of this could be a deeper analysis of predicates for multi-qubit magic states and applications associated with them.